 Scholarships have been created by alumni, faculty, and friends in collaboration with the Department of Psychology to recognize outstanding students and to provide financial resources to help in their education.
-If interested, please complete one form for the scholarship/award for which you’d like to be considered and turn in your application to the main office (Arts & Sciences 341).
-For scholarship deadline information please contact the main office (330) 972-7280.
+Each spring the department invites applicants for our scholarships.
+If interested, contact the main office in early spring for an application.
+You can call (330-972-7280) or stop by the main office located in College of Arts & Sciences, Rm 341.

 Christian Stinner Memorial Scholarship